TlhohonolofatsoSemelane/auca_library_management_system/README.md

 ---

-## What We Did
+## What I Did

-We built and tested a complete backend library management system with the following features:
+I built and tested a complete backend library management system with the following features:

 - User registration and membership management
 - Province and location-based user tracking